Watercolour Painting Advice for the Terrified

 However, once bitten by the painting bug it is impossible to give up on the challenge.
 Here are some tips to help overcome the feelings of despondency often associated with the learning process.

-Whether it’s face to face, via the internet, by reading a book or watching a DVD.
-Find someone you can use as a mentor to help guide you through the creative process.
+Whether it’s face to face, via the internet, by reading a book or watching a DVD, it doesn’t matter!
+Just find someone you can use as a mentor to help guide you through the creative process.
+EmptyEasel even has a lot of free watercolor tutorials to get you started.

-Check the skill level, but don’t be intimidated.
+Check the recommended skill level required before signing up, but don’t be intimidated by beginner or intermediate classes.
 There is often a wide range of skill levels, from beginner to advanced, in every workshop.
-Try to learn from everybody.
+It’s a great chance to learn from everybody.

-3. Join an art society and attend demonstrations.
+3. Join an art group and attend demonstrations

 This is great for accountability, to ensure you are painting on a regular basis.
 But it can also be a great source of critique and a excellent opportunity to learn from other artists in your community.

 Getting the proper tools can make the job ten times easier.
 While some things you can afford to skimp on, having the proper paints, paper and brushes is imperative.
 The best watercolour paper is Saunders or Arches.
-For brushes, always have a fat bellied one with a point and a 1” flat brush.
+For brushes, always have a round, fat-bellied one with a point and a 1” flat brush (here’s more good information watercolor brushes if you’re not sure where to start).

 Make sure your watercolour tubes are purchased from a reputable art store.
 Start with a mix of Cadmium Red, Alizarin Crimson, Aureolin, Raw Sienna, Burnt Sienna, Ultramarine blue, Cobalt Blue and Cerulean blue.
 From these you can mix deep vibrant darks as well as transparent glowing washes.